-A. CANDIDATE EVALUATION DURING PRE-SERVICE TEACHING BLOCKS and management will be eligible to enter the studentteaching year.
-Walkthroughs Site Coordinators will supervise Teacher Candidates during the one-day/week field placement.
-In the early blocks, supervision will focus on observation of co-teaching, and in the case where the Teacher Candidate is actively involved, the six indicators from the TAP rubric adopted by the Tech Teach program.
-At each visit, the Site Coordinator will complete a walkthrough form (see Appendix F for a sample) and send electronically to the Teacher Candidate.
+Site Coordinators will supervise Teacher Candidates during the one-day/week field placement.

+In the early blocks, supervision will focus on observation of co-teaching, and in the case where the Teacher Candidate is actively involved, the eight indicators from the TAP rubric adopted by the Tech Teach program.
+At each visit, the Site Coordinator will complete a walkthrough form (see Appendix G) and send electronically to the Teacher Candidate.

 After the completion of the first Apply & Evaluate assignment, Site Coordinators will be informed of Teacher Candidate performance, and will utilize this information in a formative manner to support the Teacher Candidate during their time in the P-12 field placement.
 In some cases, the Teacher Candidate may have a short conference with the Site Coordinator to identify strategies for improving instructional competency.